 There’s been a self-fulfilling and nearly relentless optimism attached to Penn National Gaming‘s stock this year.

-And while their leap into the Pennsylvania online sportsbook via Barstool Sportsbook market turned in strong initial gaming revenue numbers, not all of the optimism appears rational when all of Penn’s numbers are examined.
+And while its leap into the Pennsylvania online sportsbook via the Barstool Sportsbook market turned in strong initial gaming revenue numbers, not all of the optimism appears rational when all of Penn’s numbers are examined.